-This survey is scheduled to begin in April 2017 and end in May 2017.
-This project is being conducted in support of NOAA's Office of Coast Survey's mission to provide contemporary hydrographic data in order to update nautical charting products and reduce survey backlog in the area.
+This survey is scheduled to begin in April 2017 and end in June 2017, with the potential of surveying via a remote shore-based party from approximately June 20 to July 5, 2017.
+This project is being conducted in support of NOAA's Office of Coast Survey's mission to provide contemporary hydrographic data in order to update the nautical charting products and reduce survey backlog in the area.